 Read about: Pisciculture

-What are the uses of Concave Mirror and Convex Mirror Class 10?
+Uses of Concave Mirror and Convex Mirror Class 10 with Applications

 Light is reflected inward by concave mirrors, resulting in a single focal point.
 As a result, they’re usually utilised to concentrate light.
 Depending on the distance between the mirror and the object, a concave mirror will produce different image types.
 Concave mirrors are known as converging mirrors because they catch the light as it falls on them and redirects the parallel incoming rays.
 The following are some of the most important and common applications of the concave mirror: